BrainNormalizer: Anatomy-Informed Pseudo-Healthy Brain Reconstruction from Tumor MRI via Edge-Guided ControlNet: Conclusions

+We presented BrainNormalizer, a diffusion-based framework for generating anatomically plausible pseudo-healthy brain MRIs from tumorous scans without requiring paired data.
+The proposed approach integrates edge-guided ControlNet conditioning to enforce structural consistency and introduces a deliberate misalignment strategy that enables subject-specific, anatomy-informed reconstruction at inference.
+By leveraging patient-specific anatomical cues, BrainNormalizer produces pseudo-healthy references that can support tumor delineation and downstream analysis.
+Experiments on BraTS2020 demonstrate improved perceptual realism, structural fidelity, and clinical plausibility over existing methods, with qualitative results indicating consistent reconstruction of subject-specific anatomical structures.

-While demonstrating promising results, BrainNormalizer exhibits certain limitations.
-Reconstruction quality degrades when tumors occupy large central regions or affect both hemispheres simultaneously, as the contralateral hemisphere becomes less informative as a structural reference.
-Future work will explore several promising directions to address these challenges.
-First, integrating volumetric context through 3D diffusion backbones could leverage inter-slice consistency and improve reconstruction of large or contralateral tumors.
+While demonstrating promising results, BrainNormalizer exhibits certain limitations. {Reconstruction quality degrades when tumors occupy large central regions or affect both hemispheres simultaneously.
+It also degrades when anatomical asymmetry is pronounced.} {In these cases, the mirrored edge map may become less reliable, and strong symmetry guidance can introduce structural artifacts or suppress natural anatomical asymmetry.
+These failure modes are further discussed in Appendix B. To mitigate this, a user-defined conditioning scale allows balancing structural guidance with the learned generative prior.} {Furthermore, variations across datasets, such as differences in imaging protocols and patient populations, may introduce distribution shifts.}

+Future work will explore several directions to address these challenges.
+First, integrating volumetric context through 3D diffusion backbones could improve inter-slice consistency and reduce limitations of the current 2D setting.
 Second, incorporating adaptive cross-hemisphere attention mechanisms may enable the model to better handle asymmetric tumor presentations.
-Third, extending the framework to multi-contrast MRI modalities (T1, T2, and FLAIR) could provide complementary anatomical information and enhance reconstruction robustness.
+Third, extending the framework to multi-contrast MRI modalities and improving robustness to distribution shifts are important directions for future work.
 Finally, clinical validation studies with radiologists and neurosurgeons would be essential to assess the practical utility of generated pseudo-healthy brain references in real-world treatment planning and surgical guidance workflows.